EXPLANATION OF IRS FORM 1098-T

 Is there any reason I might not receive a 1098-T?

-Evangel University is not required to send this form to international students, or students who do not currently have a valid Social Security number.
+Evangel University is not required to send this form to international students, students who do not currently have a valid Social Security number, Students who are not enrolled in a degree seeking program at Evangel University e.g., Dual Enrolled students, Certificate Students, Special Admitted students.